Hermotimos/Database/README.md

 ## General info
 This project was created for learning and exercise purposes.
-This program enables user to connect to 'evaluations' database in order to query the database and insert new evaluations.
+This program enables user to connect to 'evaluations' database in order to browse the database and insert new evaluations.

 ## Technologies
 Python 3.7